roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

         -   **IP Addresses per Node** specifies the maximum number of IP addresses that can be assigned to each node.
 We recommend that you use the default value.
         -   After you select the VPC and specify the number of IP addresses per node, recommended values are automatically generated for Pod CIDR block and Service CIDR block.
 The system also provides the maximum number of nodes that can be deployed in the cluster and the maximum number of pods that can be deployed on each node.
 You can modify the values based on your business requirements. |
         |**Configure SNAT**|By default, an ACK cluster cannot access the Internet.
 If the VPC that you select for the ACK cluster cannot access the Internet, you can select **Configure SNAT for VPC**.
 This way, ACK will create a NAT gateway and configure Source Network Address Translation \(SNAT\) rules to enable Internet access for the VPC. |
         |**Access to API Server**|By default, an internal-facing Server Load Balancer \(SLB\) instance is created for the cluster API server.
 You can modify the specification of the SLB instance.
-For more information, see [Instance types and specifications](/intl.en-US/Classic Load Balancer/User Guide/Instance/SLB instance overview.md).
+For more information, see [Instance specifications](/intl.en-US/Classic Load Balancer/User Guide/Instance/SLB instance overview.md).

 **Note:** If you delete the SLB instance, you cannot access the cluster API server.